Rust: Economic effect

 Rusting rebar has expanded and spalled concrete off the surface of this reinforced concrete support.

 Cultural symbolism

 Rust is a commonly used metaphor for slow decay due to neglect, since it gradually converts robust iron and steel metal into a soft crumbling powder.
 A wide section of the industrialized American Midwest and American Northeast, once dominated by steel foundries, the automotive industry, and other manufacturers, has experienced harsh economic cutbacks that have caused the region to be dubbed the "Rust Belt".

-In music, literature, and art, rust is associated with images of faded glory, neglect, decay, and ruin.